KubernetesKubernetes

 Docker in Docker (DinD)

-If you face some issues using Docker in Docker (e.g., with Script tasks using io.kestra.plugin.scripts.runner.docker.Docker Task Runner), start troubleshooting by attaching the terminal: docker run -it --privileged docker:dind sh.
+If you encounter issues using Docker in Docker (e.g., with Script tasks using io.kestra.plugin.scripts.runner.docker.Docker Task Runner), start troubleshooting by attaching the terminal: docker run -it --privileged docker:dind sh.
 Next, use docker logs container_ID to get the container logs.
 Also, try docker inspect container_ID to get more information about your Docker container.
 The output from this command displays details about the container, its environments, network settings, etc. This information can help you identify what might be wrong.

 Docker in Docker using Helm charts